sanntidT19/Elevator/README.md

 -Order executed: Direction, internal list and floor -> I am now in this state.

-From master to slave:
+From master to slave(s):

--
+- If something has changed -> send updated lists to all slaves
+- Nothing new -> I am master and I am here.